 Enabling job seekers to apply directly through your career site (as opposed to sending them to a separate site) can also increase application rates.
 It’s true: CareerBuilder research found that companies that let job seekers apply directly through their career sites see 23 percent more applicants than through sites hosted by an ATS or external agency.

-Finally, more and more applications come from mobile devices.
+Also, more than 70% of job seekers are searching on mobile devices.
 The easier you make it for candidates to apply on the go, the less likely they are to ditch the application process altogether.

 It should hardly come as a surprise that the best source of quality hire is your own employee base.
 After all, your employees know your business best and know who would make a good fit.
 Not to mention they know whomever they refer is a reflection on them, so you can be sure they’re sending qualified candidates to your positions.

 Unfortunately, it can be hard to mobilize employees to act as ambassadors and refer their friends and professional peers to your company.
-That doesn’t have to be the case, however, thanks to platforms like Social Referral, which automate the employee referral process through social media.
+That doesn’t have to be the case, however, thanks to social media.
 The easier you make it for employees to share your jobs with their social networks, the faster you will drive relevant applicants.

 If you’ve never been blindsided by a sudden need to fill a position, consider yourself lucky.
 Today especially, it is critical to have a plan in place.
-Half of employers say it’s taking them longer to fill open positions than at any other point in time, according to CareerBuilder research.
 And it’s no secret that the longer you leave a position unfilled, the more you lose in time, productivity, morale and money.

 Instead of waiting until you have a job opening to look for candidates, adopt an always-on approach to recruiting.
 That’s not to say you should promise candidates a job that doesn’t exist yet, but give them the option to join your talent network so they can stay engaged with the company and learn about future opportunities as they arise.
 Start building your talent pipeline today so you won’t be left scrambling to find relevant candidates tomorrow.